Distributed Split Computing Using Diffusive Metrics for UAV Swarms: Performance Evaluation

 Lastly, we come up with a figure of merit (FOM) that combines previously measured metrics to gauge the overall performance of the methods in (\ref{eq:merit}).
 The FOM is measured in Figure~\ref{fig:basic_merit} and illustrates that our proposed distributed method consistently achieves the highest performance across all worker counts, although the local-only approach remains competitive at lower worker densities due to a reduced number of generated tasks.

 where TPS is task completed per second, ACC is average accuracy of completed tasks, AE is average energy usage, and AL is average latency per task.

 Overall, the results presented in Figures~\ref{fig:basic_group} collectively demonstrate the effectiveness of the proposed distributed method in balancing key performance trade-offs across varying swarm sizes.
 Specifically, the distributed approach achieves consistently lower latency, reduced workload accumulation, and minimal transfer overhead compared to alternative strategies.
+In addition, it exhibits a narrower latency confidence interval, indicating lower jitter and more stable responsiveness under dynamic conditions.
 Moreover, it maintains a high degree of fairness in task distribution and favorable energy consumption, despite the added complexity of inter-node coordination.
 These advantages become more pronounced as the number of workers increases, highlighting the scalability of the proposed solution.
 The superiority of the distributed method is further confirmed by the FOM index, which integrates all core performance metrics into a single indicator and consistently favors the proposed scheme across the entire range of worker densities.
 These findings underscore the capability of our system to efficiently manage computational loads in dynamic UAV environments without centralized control, while ensuring both high resource utilization and robustness against congestion.